Lrfith/Lrfith/README.md

 # 👋 Hi there!
 I'm Nuttamon Malakan

 I'm a **4th-year Computer Engineering student (B.Eng.) at Sripatum University** 🎓
-Passionate about **Cybersecurity**
+Passionate about **Everything**
 I love exploring how systems work and finding creative ways to improve and secure them.

-My goal is to grow as a **penetration tester and software developer**,  and one day work abroad in the global tech industry 🌍
+My goal is to grow as a **web application developer and software developer**,  and one day work abroad in the global tech industry 🌍

 ---